ponylang/ponylang-website/content/blog/last-week-in-pony-100718.md

 > [Rmsbolt extension adds Pony Support](https://pony.groups.io/g/user/message/1776)

 - Audio for the September 26, 2018 Pony development sync is available.
-It went up as usually on the 26th but wasn't reported to Last Week in Pony.
+It went up as usual on the 26th but wasn't reported to Last Week in Pony.
 D'oh!

 > [Audio 09-26-2018](https://pony.groups.io/g/dev/files/Pony%20Sync/2018_09_26/pony_development_sync_2018_09_26.m4a)